 WE’RE BETTER UNITED

 The problems in our community that really need addressing are significant, large scale challenges.
 None of these issues can be solved by one organization; the problems that exist are bigger than any one of us.
 Problems like homelessness, third grade reading proficiency, high school graduation rates and poverty.
-Our job at the United Way of Forsyth County is to organize that fight.

 We believe in being innovative.
 We rally our partners across government, business, philanthropy, faith communities, non-profits and the private sector so that we can achieve lasting social change in our community.
 We and our partners focus intently on our common goals, aligning all our time, investments, and staff resources, and hold each other accountable so we can make the greatest difference possible.
 This “collective” approach improves results.
-Because United we fight, United we win.

 United Way of Forsyth County also funds and supports other key initiatives in our community including NC211, Housing Matters (formerly the Ten-Year Plan to End Chronic Homelessness), The Forsyth Promise, The Partnership for Prosperity, and our key partnership with Neighbors for Better Neighborhoods.